Strong income growth

-The managers’ long-term deep value approach tends to mean that PGIT’s investments tend to be long held.
-As such, China Longyuan is a relatively new holding for PGIT; the managers initiated a position in April 2018 and built this up opportunistically over the remainder of 2018 (see below).
-It was funded by selling part of PGIT’s holding in Huaneng Renewables (en.hnr.com.cn), now sold in its entirety following a take-private bid from its parent.
+China Longyuan is a relatively new holding for PGIT; the managers initiated a position in April 2018 and built this up opportunistically over the remainder of 2018 (see below).
+It was funded by selling part of PGIT’s holding in Huaneng Renewables (en.hnr.com.cn), now sold in its entirety following a take-private bid from its parent company.

 The managers continue to like both companies (both are growing their portfolios and providing decent earnings growth) but, as illustrated in Figure 16, at the time the managers began to make the switch, Huaneng Renewables had benefitted from a period of strong price performance and the managers were happy to take some profits.